klaxa/mkvserver_mk2/Readme.md

 ------

 - Clément Bœsch \<ubitux\> for kind of "triggering" this project with a bugreport
-- Nicholas George for mentoring me during GSoC.
+- Nicolas George for mentoring me during GSoC.
 I would never be familiar enough with the codebase without him and the project.